kradalby/homewizard-p1-exporter/README.md

 It is implemented in a very similar way to [blackbox_exporter](https://github.com/prometheus/blackbox_exporter) which allows you to run it as a "proxy" querying the power meter on the go and returns specific metrics for that power meter using targets and relabeling.

-## Tested with

-- Avatar UK 10A
-- Athom Plug V2

 ## Configuration

 homewizard-p1-exporter does not need any configuration itself, and the seperation of power meter are fully hosted in the Prometheus